mozilla-services/screenshots/README.md

 Ian has been blogging about the [design, definition, and development process](http://www.ianbicking.org/tag/product-journal.html).

+There is an IRC channel `#pageshot` on irc.mozilla.org, though we have no particular culture or pattern in that channel; you may find a ghosttown.

 Planning and ideation is happening in the [issue tracker](https://github.com/ianb/pageshot/issues).
 We use a pattern roughly like:

 * [Issues with no milestone](https://github.com/ianb/pageshot/issues?q=is%3Aopen+is%3Aissue+no%3Amilestone) are awaiting triage